 Long Beach State averaged an impressive 9.34 goals scored per game and the 49ers placed one player (Steve MacKenzie) on the All-MPSF Third Team and had three more players named honorable mention All-MPSF.

 LBSU also had three players (MacKenzie, Jake Kinne, Travis Buchanan)named honorable mention All-America by the Association of Collegiate Water Polo Coaches.

-Last year, Long Beach State finished with a 16-10 record (1-7 MPSF) with senior Aleksandar Petrovic claiming honorable mention All-MPSF honors.
+Long Beach State finished with a 16-10 record in 2011 (1-7 MPSF) with senior Aleksandar Petrovic claiming honorable mention All-MPSF honors.